iLCSoft/ilcsoftDoc/README.md

    | YokeBarrelCollection         | SimCalorimeterHit     |         |
    | YokeEndcapsCollection        | SimCalorimeterHit     |         |

    The way to call these collections and their values  can be found at [here](http://lcio.desy.de/v02-09/doc/doxygen_api/html/namespaces.html), which is all the c++ API for lcio.
+   The lcio use many c++ STL grammars. if you are not familiar with STL, there is a website for some [explaination](http://www.cplusplus.com/reference/stl/)